vm70/stratagem/CONTRIBUTING.md

 This project uses [semantic versioning](https://semver.org/) for determining version numbers.

-The version number can be found in the following locations in this repository:
+When creating a new version, don't forget to increment / bump the version number.
+It can be found in the following locations:

 - The `VERSION` global variable located in `src/main.lua`
 - The header comment in `src/main.lua`
-- As part of the `__label__` graphic in `src/label.txt`

-> [!TIP]
->
-> When updating the version number, don't forget to check the label!
-Since the
-> label represents a 128x128 image and not a text field, it can't be searched
-> with command-line tools like `grep` or `rg`.

 ## Directory Structure